openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/core/core_package_api/core_package_interfaces.md

 }
 ```

-Function: This interface is used for handling hash combination operations.
+Function: This interface is used for handling combined hash operations.

 A series of write functions can be used to input instances of different data types and compute their combined hash values.